KanatiMC/Unity-Gradient-Maker/README.md

 `Web Browser: `

 ## How To Use Source Code:
-Download Latest Download From [Versions](https://github.com/KanatiMC/Unity-Gradient-Maker/releases)
+Click File

+Click Download As .zip

-Extract The Downloaded Folder
+Extract The Downloaded Folder After It's Finished Downloading

 Open `index.html`